Elbsides/www/README.md

 # Elbsides

-A test website for the Elbsides conference in Hamburg
+The Elbsides conference in Hamburg

 ## Contributors